singnet/dev-portal/docs/all/contribute/index.md

 ---
 # Page settings
 layout: homepage
 keywords: Developer Documentation

 # Micro navigation
 micro_nav: true

 # Hero section
 title: Developer Portal Documentation
-description: Welcome to the SingularityNET Developer Portal.
-Here you will find documentation related to the SingularityNET Developer Portal itself.
+description: Here you will find documentation related to the SingularityNET Developer Portal itself.
 Learn how to contribute content, launch your own local version of the SingularityNET Developer Portal, and how to use the right styling.
     - content: All Docs
       url: '/docs'
       external_url: false